akashin/GAIL/README.md

 ## Goals
 The library should allow the following:
 - Quickly build a simple bot for online game competition.
-- Allow range of algorithms from normal search to machine learning.
+- Use of different algorithms from simple tree search to machine learning.
-- Be fast to be used for real game rather then only for prototyping.
+- Be fast to be used for real game rather than only for prototyping.

-Non-goals:
-- Support for multiple languages.

 ## Code structure